Breastfeeding and diet

 Peanuts and breastfeeding

-If you'd like to eat peanuts or foods containing peanuts (such as peanut butter) while breastfeeding, you can choose to do so as part of a healthy balanced diet.
+If you'd like to eat peanuts or foods containing peanuts (such as peanut butter) while breastfeeding, you can do so as part of a healthy balanced diet.
 Don't eat them if you're allergic to them.
 Ask your health professional for more information.

 There's no clear evidence that eating peanuts while breastfeeding affects your baby's chances of developing a peanut allergy.
 If you have any questions or concerns, discuss them with your GP, midwife or health visitor, or another health professional.